 These parallel accounts of simple perception and introspection appeal to the ways perceived and introspected objects appear to the perceiver or introspector.
 But there are crucial differences between the appearance of perceived objects and the appearance of introspected objects.
-The simple perception of an object that is a necessary condition on perceiving that it is F-which involves its appearing in some way to the perceiver-does not necessarily involve its appearing F to the perceiver.
-Perception that an object is F might be due to its appearing G (dF) in circumstances under which it would not appear G unless it were F (cf. Dretske 1969).
+The simple perception of an object that is a necessary condition on perceiving that it is F - which involves its appearing in some way to the perceiver - does not necessarily involve its appearing F to the perceiver.
+Perception that an object is F might be due to its appearing $G (\neq F)$ in circumstances under which it would not appear G unless it were F (cf. Dretske 1969).
 For example, an apple may look brown in circumstances under which it would not look brown unless it were rotten, and one may thereby be able to see that the apple is rotten on the basis of its looking brown.
-Indeed, one may be able to see that an apple is green on the basis of its looking brown in circumstances under which it would not look brown unless it were green.
-In general, then, perceived objects can appear to have properties that they do not have, and perceptual knowledge can be based on such false appearances.
+Indeed, one may be able to see that an apple is green on the basis of its looking brown in circumstances under which it would not look brown in circumstances under which it has a preceived objects can appear to have properties that they do not have, and perceptual knowledge can be based on such false appearances.